-- Windburn is caused by prolonged exposure to cold, dry air
+Windburn is dry, chapped skin caused by prolonged exposure to cold, dry air.

-Sunburn is caused by exposure to the sun’s UV rays.
-UV rays cause your skin to dry out and suffer from TEWL like windburn.
-However, UV rays also damage the DNA in your skin cells which accelorates the aging process and can also cause cancer.
+Sunburn is caused by exposure to the sun’s Ultra-Violet (UV) rays.
+Similar to windburn, UV rays also cause your skin to dry out from accelerated TEWL.
+More significant is the damage UV rays cause to the DNA in your skin cells.
+This accelerates the aging process and can also lead to cancer.

 Five Ways to Prevent Windburn

 The best way to treat wind burn is to prevent it.
 An ounce of prevention is worth a pound of cure.

 For athletes this means training indoors when conditions are harsh or changing the time of day you exercise outside.
 This is just like avoiding the hottest, sunniest parts of the day during the summer months.

 For most athletes, over exposure to the elements is common.
 We cannot control the environment and sometimes we are unprepared to deal with harsh conditions.

 It’s not unusual for conditions to change during a run.
 If race day turns into a bad weather day, most of us still show up.

 Since most of us still show up for races in harsh conditions and still train in less than ideal conditions, we need to take steps to protect ourselves.